 These 8 tips will help you achieve a lean body in a way that still supports your health and wellbeing!

 You may think you just want to lower your body fat without gaining muscle… but did you know that even a small increase in muscle mass will boost your metabolism?
-This means you'll burn more calories at rest, which enables easier fat loss!
+These tips to gain lean muscle will have you burning more calories at rest, which enables easier fat loss!

 For women, a common reason they are not gaining muscle and losing fat is that the weights they're using are too light for the body to need to change.